 English Literacy Educator

-In addition to teaching, Volunteers assist schools in developing their libraries and library lending programs, create before and after school reading programs and in some cases may also teach computer skills.
+Volunteers also assist schools in developing libraries and library lending programs, create before and after school reading programs, and, in some cases, teach computer skills.
 Finally, Volunteers engage parents and other community members in English literacy through initiating family literacy activities and inviting parents to school-based events.

-Volunteers will be serving at a Post that is participating in initiatives promoting gender awareness, girls’ and boys' education, and leadership empowerment.
-Peace Corps Samoa is the first Post to have GLOW (Girls Leading Our World) Clubs in schools that are co-run by Volunteers and local Counterparts.
-To date, we have more than 15 Primary Schools with active GLOW Clubs that meet weekly.
-These clubs are now supported by the local communities and schools, as well as our main partner agency, MESC.
+Volunteers will be serving in a Peace Corps country that is participating in initiatives promoting gender awareness, girls’ and boys' education, and leadership empowerment.
+Peace Corps Samoa is the first to have GLOW (Girls Leading Our World) clubs in schools that are co-run by Volunteers and local counterparts.
+In addition, GLOW clubs are managed by a board composed of PCVs and prominent Samoan women leaders.
+Prior to the global evacuation of Volunteers, we had more than 20 Primary Schools with active GLOW clubs and 5 primary schools with BUILD (Boys United In Leadership Development) clubs that met weekly.
+These clubs were supported by the local communities and schools, as well as, our main partner agency, MESC.

 • Bachelor of Arts/Bachelors of Science degree in Pre-school, Early Childhood, Middle School, or Elementary Education